2017 Dutch–Turkish diplomatic incident: Later developments

+The 2017 Dutch–Turkish diplomatic incident happened less than a week before the Dutch election; it was speculated that this benefited the Prime Minister Mark Rutte's party (VVD), as Rutte's response to the incident was well received.
+The VVD would see a surge in support in the polls.
+While Geert Wilders party (PVV) saw a decrease in support.

+Mark Rutte's party (VVD) would later win in the elections.

 On 5 February 2018, the Dutch Foreign Ministry announced that it was formally withdrawing its ambassador from Turkey and that it would not accept any new ambassador appointed by the Turkish government.
 The ministry added that on-going talks aimed at resolving the dispute had come to a halt, and that neither of the parties involved had agreed to normalize diplomatic ties.
 While the tension between the two countries still continues, on 22 February 2018, the Dutch House of Representatives unanimously adopted the bill recognizing the Armenian genocide.
-Turkey reacted harshly to this decision. the Netherlands and Turkey normalized the relations and appointed ambassadors in 2018.
+Turkey reacted harshly to this decision.
+The Netherlands and Turkey normalized the relations and appointed ambassadors in 2018.